 You can also generate customer coupons to make your offer more appealing.

-Lastly, you can build attractive, high-converting sales pages using Teachable’s page editor, which uses the same intuitive drag and drop function I’ve already mentioned.
+Lastly, you can build attractive, high-converting sales pages using Teachable’s page editor, which uses the same intuitive drag-and-drop function I’ve already mentioned.

-On top of that, you can also build customizable checkout experiences that instill confidence in your customers.
+On top of that, you can build customizable checkout experiences that instill confidence in your customers.
 At this point, you can upsell your products and services, enable customers to use their coupon codes, and offer shoppers course bundles and subscriptions.

-Marketing – Winner: Teachable
+Marketing – Winner: A Tie!

 The payment options available to you have a massive bearing on your conversion rate.
 With that in mind, here are the payment options offered by LearnWorlds vs Teachable.